mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## How many OWASP top 10 can you name and can you explain how any of them work?

+- Static Malware Analysis: Involves examining the malware's code and structure without actually executing it.
+This includes techniques like disassembling the code, analyzing file headers, strings, and identifying known malicious patterns or signatures.
+Static analysis can quickly provide insights into the malware's potential capabilities and characteristics.
+However, it can be evaded by techniques like code obfuscation or packing.

+- Involves executing the malware in a controlled and isolated environment (like a sandbox) and observing its behavior in real-time.
+This allows analysts to see what actions the malware takes, such as network connections, file modifications, registry changes, and process creation.
+Dynamic analysis can reveal the actual impact and functionality of the malware, even if it uses obfuscation techniques.
+However, malware can sometimes detect sandbox environments and behave differently.

 **OWASP TOP 10** <br>
 OWASP stands for Open Web Application Secruity Project.
 The OWASP Top 10 is a list of the 10 most critical web application security risks, published by the Open Worldwide Application Security Project (OWASP).
 It’s a non-profit foundation, globally recognized standard used by developers, security professionals, and organizations to secure web applications.